Tommy Doyle (American football)

-Tommy Doyle (born May 6, 1998) is an American football offensive tackle for the Buffalo Bills of the National Football League (NFL).
-He played college football at Miami (OH) and was drafted by the Bills in the fifth round of the 2021 NFL Draft.
+Thomas Adam Doyle (born May 6, 1998) is an American former professional football player who was an offensive tackle for four seasons in the National Football League (NFL), all for the Buffalo Bills.
+He played college football for the Miami RedHawks and was selected by the Bills in the fifth round of the 2021 NFL draft.

 College career

 Doyle was ranked as a three–star recruit by 247Sports.com coming out of high school.
 He committed to Miami (OH) on June 17, 2015.

 Professional career

-Doyle was drafted by the Buffalo Bills with the 161st pick of the 2021 NFL Draft on May 1, 2021.
+Doyle was selected by the Buffalo Bills in the fifth round (161st overall) of the 2021 NFL draft.
+The Bills previously acquired the pick in a trade with the Las Vegas Raiders that sent Zay Jones to the Raiders.
 On May 13, 2021, Doyle signed his four-year rookie contract with Buffalo.
 On January 15, 2022, Doyle scored his first NFL touchdown, catching a one-yard pass from Josh Allen in the Bills' 47–17 win over the New England Patriots in the Wild Card round of the 2021–22 NFL playoffs.

 On September 27, 2022, Doyle was placed on season-ending injured reserve after suffering a torn ACL against the Miami Dolphins in Week 3.

+On August 21, 2023, Doyle was placed on injured reserve after suffering a knee injury in the preseason.
+It was also revealed that his left leg was diagnosed with nerve damage.

+On June 4, 2024, the Bills placed Doyle on the reserve/PUP list.
+He did not play for the entire 2024 season.

+On February 14, 2025, Doyle announced his retirement from professional football due to medical reasons.
+He had not appeared in a regular season game since Week 3 of the 2022 season.
+However, Doyle was eligible for an NFL pension, since seasons on Injured Reserve or the PUP list counted towards the three seasons required to be eligible.